 Ingredients

-- Fish Chunks: 4-5; 100 g each (I used Katla Fish)
+- 500 g Fish 100 g each, 5 pieces.
+I used Katla Fish

 To make the Curry:

-- Scrapped Coconut: 1.5 cup
+- 1.5 cup Coconut Scrapped

-- Green Chili: 2-3
+- 3 Green Chili

-- Shallot or medium sized onion: 2
+- 2 Shallot or medium sized onion

 For tempering:

-- Curry Leaves: 15-20
+- 20 Curry Leaves

-- Refined oil/ Coconut Oil: 1 Tbsp.
+- 1 tablespoon Refined oil/ Coconut Oil

 Instructions

-- In a grinder make a paste of freshly scraped coconut along with Turmeric Powder by adding a little water.
+- In a grinder, make a paste of freshly scraped coconut along with Turmeric Powder by adding a little water.

-- Now take Tamarind Paste in a bowl and mix with ½ cup of water and add Coriander Powder, Chili Powder and salt to it and mix properly.
+- Now take Tamarind Paste in a bowl and mix with ½ cup of water, and add Coriander Powder, Chili Powder, and salt to it and mix properly.

 - Now add Sugar to it.